giachello/mlgw/README.md

 ![stop event](./stop_event.png)

-A full list of BEO4 Key commands is available starting at line 122 in this file: [https://github.com/giachello/mlgw/blob/main/const.py](https://github.com/giachello/mlgw/blob/main/const.py)
+A full list of BEO4 Keys is available starting at line 122 in this file: [https://github.com/giachello/mlgw/blob/main/const.py](https://github.com/giachello/mlgw/blob/main/const.py)

 There are too many ML telegram types to document here (and a lot are undocumented publicly), but a few particularly useful ones are listed below (see const.py and gateway.py for more information).